eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 When the transmitters are armed, attempting to remove the side panels for maintenance will cause the transmitters to lose power.
 If work needs to be done on the transmitters in an armed state, you must override the interlocks on the transmitters.
 To do this turn the OVERRIDE key on the Vault-1 Control IONIZING RADIATION INTERLOCK protocase.
-The STATUS lamp for the transmitter in override will turn orange.
+The STATUS lamp for the transmitter in override will turn :orange:`orange`.
 In this state, working on the armed transmitters will not cause the interlocks to trip.

 .. figure:: /images/user_docs/Vault-1_ionizing_radiation/Vault-1_protocase_transmitter_override.jpg
     :scale: 20 %
     :align: center

-    **Figure 23:** This is the Vault-1 Control Ionizing Radiation Protocase when a transmitter is in override.
+    **Figure 17:** This is the Vault-1 Control Ionizing Radiation Protocase when a transmitter is in override.